Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Cooperative Agreements

-In February 2016, Israel’s Science and Technology Minister Ophir Akunis signed an agreement between Israel’s Science and Technology Ministry and the California Institute for Regenerative Medicine.
-The agreement provides a framework for collaboration on stem-cell research, which will be jointly funded by both participants.
+In February 2016, Israel’s Science and Technology Minister, Ophir Akunis, signed an agreement between Israel’s Science and Technology Ministry and the California Institute for Regenerative Medicine.
+The agreement provides a framework for collaboration on stem-cell research, which both participants will jointly fund.

 Governor Jerry Brown and Israeli Prime Minister Benjamin Netanyahu signed an agreement to cooperate on research and technology in July 2014.
 Chief Scientist Avi Hasson called the deal another in a series of “votes of confidence in Israel’s economy, industry and innovation from a large number of US states and companies.”
 This agreement would export Israeli desalination, water recovery and recycling, water filtration, and water security technology to water-needy U.S. states.